voxel51/fiftyone/CONTRIBUTING.md

 workflows.
 As new versions of FiftyOne's are developed and released, it is important to ensure that users' workflows continue to operate as expected.
-Accordingly, please take care to consider backwards compatibility when introducing changes to the FiftyOne code base.
+Accordingly, please take care to consider backwards compatibility when introducing changes to the FiftyOne codebase.
 If you are unsure of the backwards compatibility implications of a particular change, feel free to ask an FiftyOne committer or community member for input.